 Nope!
 Our material is 100% polyester with an acrylic adhesive, and our inks are eco-solvent, which is a much safer option than traditional solvent inks.
 We've experimented with even more eco-friendly materials (i.e. recycled paper and water based inks) but the quality is just so much lower and the finished product isn't durable at all.
 These materials are a happy medium in that they are much safer than more traditional paper and ink options, but they're also supremely high quality.
 We want to protect ourselves in the print studio, as well, so we are highly motivated to choose safe materials. :)

 Yes!
 Removable wallpaper, also known as peel and stick wallpaper, peels off with just a pull, like the perfect sticker.

 Your wall WIDTH will tell you how many rolls you need.
-For example, a wall 11 foot wide wall would require five panels.
-That's because 11 feet (or 132 inches) divided by 27 inches is 4.89, and you'll round up to the next whole number, which is five.
+For example, a wall 11 foot wide wall would require six panels.
+That's because 11 feet (or 132 inches) divided by 25 inches is 5.28, and you'll round up to the next whole number, which is six.